 The three main approaches used in specifying spatial weights are K-nearest neighbour approach; adjacency criteria (also known as contiguity based approach) using rook contiguity, queen contiguity or bishop; and the distance approaches (Rae, 2009, De Smith 2007).
 Each of these approaches offer different advantages and have their limitations.
 Within these broad approaches, there are several techniques which can be used to model the nature of relationship.
 For instance, spatial weights can be specified using the inverse distance, fixed distance bands, zone of indifference (Mitchell, 2005) all of which are within the distance approach.
-The research question under investigation should be the catalyst for the choice of approach and specific technique to modelling the spatial relationship - spatial weights used in this research are discussed below:
+The research question under investigation should be the catalyst for the choice of approach and specific technique to modelling the spatial relationship - spatial weight.
+The choice of techniques employed to specify the appropriate spatial weights used in this research are discussed below: